Aluminium-conductor steel-reinforced cable

-Aluminium conductor steel-reinforced cable (ACSR) is a type of high-capacity, high-strength stranded conductor typically used in overhead power lines.
+Aluminum conductor steel-reinforced cable (ACSR) is a type of high-capacity, high-strength stranded conductor typically used in overhead power lines.
 The outer strands are high-purity aluminium, chosen for its good conductivity, low weight, low cost, resistance to corrosion and decent mechanical stress resistance.
 The centre strand is steel for additional strength to help support the weight of the conductor.
 Steel is of higher strength than aluminium which allows for increased mechanical tension to be applied on the conductor.
 Steel also has lower elastic and inelastic deformation (permanent elongation) due to mechanical loading (e.g. wind and ice) as well as a lower coefficient of thermal expansion under current loading.
 These properties allow ACSR to sag significantly less than all-aluminium conductors.
 As per the International Electrotechnical Commission (IEC) and The CSA Group (formerly the Canadian Standards Association or CSA) naming convention, ACSR is designated A1/S1A.

 Design

 The aluminium alloy and temper used for the outer strands in the United States and Canada is normally 1350-H19 and elsewhere is 1370-H19, each with 99.5+% aluminium content.
 The temper of the aluminium is defined by the aluminium version's suffix, which in the case of H19 is extra hard.

-To extend the service life of the steel strands used for the conductor core they are normally galvanized, or coated with another material to prevent corrosion.
+To extend the service life of the steel strands used for the conductor core they are normally galvanized, or coated with zinc to prevent corrosion.
 The diameters of the strands used for both the aluminum and steel strands vary for different ACSR conductors.

 ACSR cable still depends on the tensile strength of the aluminium; it is only reinforced by the steel.
 Because of this, its continuous operating temperature is limited to 75 C, the temperature at which aluminium begins to anneal and soften over time.
-For situations that higher operating temperatures are required, aluminium-conductor steel-supported (ACSS) may be used.
+For situations where higher operating temperatures are required, aluminium-conductor steel-supported (ACSS) may be used.